cETH Whitepaper

 For EVM deposits, the watcher only scans up to latest − confirmations.
 For EVM withdrawals, the signer waits for the receipt and then waits until the receipt's block has enough confirmations.

-5 Reliability Controls
+5. Reliability Controls

-• Confirmations: avoid processing near‑head blocks.
+• Confirmations — avoid processing near‑head blocks.

-• Exit checkpointing: resumable processing on shutdown.
+• Exit checkpointing — resumable processing on shutdown.

 5.1 Configuration Parameters

-Operators should treat the following as explicit "risk knobs":
+Operators should treat the following as explicit risk knobs.
+Tune per chain and provider characteristics.

 confirmationsReorg safety depthProcess reorged eventsIncreased latency